StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Old Old World Features

 **This isn't a complete list.
 This list just has some of the highlights.
-I will leave you to find the rest of the hundreds of features that this list adds.**
+I will leave it to you to find the rest of the hundreds of features that this list adds.**

 -   All mods are Rootbuilded, meaning that the Root folder is completely clean.
-(This is what allows us to install the list and then TTW)
+(This is what allows us to install the list and then TTW).

 -   A complete UI overhaul thanks to [M.U.X.
 Interface Overhaul](https://www.nexusmods.com/newvegas/mods/80642) by [Anro19](https://next.nexusmods.com/profile/Anro19/).

 -   A tweaks menu, featuring a full selection of engine fixes and personal tweaks, thanks to [lStewieAl's Tweaks and Engine Fixes](https://www.nexusmods.com/newvegas/mods/66347) by [lStewieAl](https://next.nexusmods.com/profile/lStewieAl/about-me?gameId=130).

 -   A full suite of graphical improvements thanks to [NVVR](https://salamand3r.fail/new-vegas-visual-renewal) by [Salamand3r](https://next.nexusmods.com/profile/5al4mand3r/about-me?gameId=130).

 -   Some custom patching, though the list in general doesn't need a ton of custom patches.

 -   An extraordinary amount of gameplay tweaks and improvements thanks to [Xilandro](https://next.nexusmods.com/profile/Xilandro/mods?gameId=130), [Sweet6Shooter](https://next.nexusmods.com/profile/Sweet6Shooter/about-me?gameId=130), and many more people I couldn't remember.

 -   Lore-friendly, hard, and includes a cluster of new content.
 (I will leave you to find the new content).

 -   Old Old World supports both Steam and GOG stores.

 -   Old Old World does all this, while having no NSFW.
-(This is a Fallout game, gore is everywhere).
+(This is a Fallout game; gore is everywhere).

 ## Installation

 ### Clean Installation

-In order to ensure that your Fallout New Vegas and Fallout 3 installation is pristine and vanilla, we are going to completely re-install the game.
-This is especially important if you have modded the game previously as left-over files might interfere with your installation.
+In order to ensure that your Fallout: New Vegas and Fallout 3 installations are pristine and vanilla, we are going to completely re-install the game.
+This is especially important if you have modded the game previously, as left-over files might interfere with your installation.
 If you never modded Fallout: New Vegas and Fallout 3 and/or never installed other Wabbajack lists, you may skip this step.
 However, I still recommend you verify the game files through Steam in that case.

--   Uninstall Fallout: New Vegas and Fallout 3 through Steam
+-   Uninstall Fallout: New Vegas and Fallout 3 through Steam.
 -   Navigate to your Steam directory.
 -   If there is still a Fallout: New Vegas and Fallout 3 folder there, delete it.

 ### INI Folders

-More Fallout-related files are located inside the so-called INI Folder which needs to be cleaned out as well.
+More Fallout-related files are located inside the so-called INI folder, which needs to be cleaned out as well.
 It contains your save games as well as the game’s INI files and, if you modded Fallout: New Vegas before, NVSE plugin logs.

--   Navigate to the INI Folder, this is found under Documents/My Games.
+-   Navigate to the INI folder; this is found under Documents/My Games.
 -   If you have an ongoing vanilla playthrough, back up the Saves folder.
--   Delete everything inside the Fallout New Vegas and Fallout 3 folder.
+-   Delete everything inside the Fallout: New Vegas and Fallout 3 folders.

-### Installing Microsoft Visual C++ Redistributable Package
+### Installing the Microsoft Visual C++ Redistributable Package

-I doubt you need to do this since you likely already have this installed.
-The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download the x64 version under "Visual Studio 2015, 2017 and 2019".
+I doubt you need to do this since you likely already have it installed.
+The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Download the x64 version under "Visual Studio 2015, 2017, and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 # Steam Config

 ### Reinstallation

 The reinstallation also serves the purpose of relocating the game files to a better directory.
-Using UAC protected folders for the game or any modding tools has a risk of causing issues down the line.
+Using UAC-protected folders for the game or any modding tools has a risk of causing issues down the line.
 It is best to avoid those folders to begin with.
-Most Wabbajack list authors, myself included, will not provide support for people that disregard this warning and use UAC protected folders anyway.
+Most Wabbajack list authors, myself included, will not provide support for people who disregard this warning and use UAC-protected folders anyway.
 Note that this does not include the Steam client.
 Additionally, Fallout New Vegas and Mod Organizer 2 should be installed on the same hard drive.
-Ideally that hard drive would be an SSD to reduce loading times and eliminate stuttering.
+Ideally, that hard drive would be an SSD to reduce loading times and eliminate stuttering.

 ### Steam Library

 In order to prevent some confusion, I will refer to the Library in Steam as the Game Library.
 It is the second of four items in the top menu in the Steam client and contains a list of all your games.
-A Steam Library on the other hand is a folder on your hard drive into which Steam games are installed.
-Since we do not want to have files inside a UAC protected folder we should not install Fallout New Vegas in the default directory.
+A Steam Library, on the other hand, is a folder on your hard drive into which Steam games are installed.
+Since we do not want to have files inside a UAC-protected folder, we should not install Fallout: New Vegas in the default directory.
 A new Steam Library is required.

-### Set the Game language to English
+### Setting the Game language to English

 You must do this for Wabbajack to work.
-If your game was previously set to non-English make sure to verify your files on Steam after fixing it.
+If your game was previously set to non-English, make sure to verify your files on Steam after fixing it.
 There is no support for non-English TTW.

-Open the Steam Properties window, navigate to the Language tab and select English from the dropdown menu.
+Open the Steam Properties window, navigate to the Language tab, and select English from the dropdown menu.

 # Using Wabbajack